GSA-TTS/FAC-transition-site/src/api/tribal.md

 title: Accessing suppressed Tribal data via the API
 meta:
   name: Accessing Tribal data via the API
-  description: How to access suppressed SF-SAC/SAR data.
+  description: How to access suppressed SF-SAC data.
 ---

 # Accessing suppressed Tribal data via the API

-Tribes and Tribal Organizations have the option, per [2 CFR 200.512(b)(2)](https://www.ecfr.gov/current/title-2/part-200/subpart-F#p-200.512(b)(2)), to suppress their Single Audit data.
+Tribes and Tribal organizations have the option, per [2 CFR 200.512(b)(2)](https://www.ecfr.gov/current/title-2/part-200/subpart-F#p-200.512(b)(2)), to suppress their Single Audit data.

->  Exception for Indian Tribes and Tribal Organizations.
-An auditee that is an Indian tribe or a tribal organization (as defined in the Indian Self-Determination, Education and Assistance Act (ISDEAA), 25 U.S.C.
-450b(l)) may opt not to authorize the FAC to make the reporting package publicly available on a Web site, by excluding the authorization for the FAC publication in the statement described in paragraph (b)(1) of this section.
-If this option is exercised, the auditee becomes responsible for submitting the reporting package directly to any pass-through entities through which it has received a Federal award and to pass-through entities for which the summary schedule of prior audit findings reported the status of any findings related to Federal awards that the pass-through entity provided.
-Unless restricted by Federal statute or regulation, if the auditee opts not to authorize publication, it must make copies of the reporting package available for public inspection.

-For users of the API, this means that some Tribal records will have the field `is_public` in the `/general` endpoint set to `False`.
-This means the Tribe or Tribal Organization has opted to exercise its rights under the ISDEAA and UG to suppress some parts of the SF-SAC as well as the Single Audit Report.

-Federal agencies engaged in oversight, who are using the API, can still access the suppressed portions of the audit.
-In order to do so, they will need to:
+For Tribes and Tribal organizations who choose to protect their data, the API will show is_public in the /general endpoint set to False.

-1. Request a copy of the Tribal API Access Agreement via the [helpdesk](https://support.fac.gov/hc/en-us).
+If you believe you should have access to these audits, you will need to request a copy of the Tribal API Access Agreement via the [helpdesk](https://support.fac.gov/hc/en-us).
-2. Complete the agreement and return it to the FAC as described in the agreement.

 ## Working with the data

-The SF-SAC data contained in the API is not "different" when using a "Tribal API key" vs. a key that grants public access.
-However, there are extensions to the API that are necessary to access the Single Audit Reports (SARs).
-It is always the case that public reports can be accessed directly, because they are public data.
-To access a Tribal SAR that has been suppressed, you must:

-1. Make an authenticated request for a one-time access token.
-2. Use the one-time token to download the PDF.
+Your Tribal access API key will let you request a one-time access token.
+You'll use this token to download suppressed reports.

-What follows are instructions for Federal developers working with Tribal data via the FAC API to access the SARs.
+Once you have your token, use the instructions below to complete your API set-up:

-## Step 1: Fetch Data About a Submission
+### Step 1: Fetch Data About a Submission

 This step retrieves data about a submission based on the provided report ID.

-### Endpoint
+#### Endpoint

 `GET /general?report_id=eq.{report_id}`

-### Parameters
+#### Parameters

 * `report_id` (required): The ID of the report you want to fetch data for.

-### Headers
+#### Headers

 * `content-profile`: Set to `api_v1_1_0`.
 * `x-api-key`: Your Tribal API key.
 * `content-type`: Set to `application/json`.

-### Response
+#### Response

 * `200 OK`: Returns JSON data containing information about the submission.
 * Error Responses:
     * `404 Not Found`: If the report ID does not exist.
     * `401 Unauthorized`: If the request lacks proper authentication.

-### Code
+#### Code

 ```
 import requests